-Charlotte Haberaecker is the President and CEO of Lutheran Services in America (LSA), a network of more than 300 Lutheran health and human services organizations across the country that serve 1 in 50 Americans each year.
-LSA is ranked #25 on the Philanthropy 400 and provides over $21 billion in services annually.
-LSA members serve a broad range of people from children and youth to veterans and people with disabilities and the elderly.
+Charlotte Haberaecker is the President and CEO of Lutheran Services in America, a network of more than 300 Lutheran health and human services organizations across the country that serve 1 in 50 Americans each year.
+Lutheran Services in America is ranked #13 on the Chronicle of Philanthropy’s list of “America’s Favorite Charities,” and #16 on the Forbes list of 100 largest non-profit organizations in the United States.
+The Lutheran Services in America network has annual revenue over $22 billion.
+Lutheran Services in America members serve a broad range of people from children and youth to veterans and people with disabilities and the elderly.

 Vice President, Member Engagement

-Alesia joined LSA in September 2014 to lead the member engagement function for LSA as VP, Member Engagement.
-Membership engagement supports LSA members by building strategic, fruitful connections, inside and outside the network.
-The member engagement team strives to identify critical funding sources and key partnerships for LSA members, advance leadership development, and foster the unique bond of trust LSA members have developed through fellowship within a strong community of faith and a shared call to serve.
+Alesia joined Lutheran Services in America in September 2014 to lead the member engagement function as VP, Member Engagement.
+Membership engagement supports Lutheran Services in America members by building strategic, fruitful connections, inside and outside the network.
+The member engagement team strives to identify critical funding sources and key partnerships for Lutheran Services in America members, advance leadership development, and foster the unique bond of trust members have developed through fellowship within a strong community of faith and a shared call to serve.

-She brings more than 20 years of strategic management consulting experience and corporate leadership, most recently, as a Senior Consultant with Sapere Consulting, Inc., where she worked with LSA's Strategic Planning Task Force and staff to develop LSA's multi-year strategic plan.
-A graduate of St. Olaf College with a BS in Economics, and an MS in Statistics from George Washington University, Alesia has been actively engaged and served many roles in several local nonprofit organizations including service as board chair and interim executive director for Southeast Ministry, a Lutheran social ministry organization and member of LSA.
+She brings more than 20 years of strategic management consulting experience and corporate leadership, most recently, as a Senior Consultant with Sapere Consulting, Inc., where she worked with Lutheran Services in America Strategic Planning Task Force and staff to develop the multi-year strategic plan.
+A graduate of St. Olaf College with a BS in Economics, and an MS in Statistics from George Washington University, Alesia has been actively engaged and served many roles in several local nonprofit organizations including service as board chair and interim executive director for Southeast Ministry, a Lutheran social ministry organization and member of Lutheran Services in America.

 Vice President of Development

-Deborah joined LSA in October 2014 as Vice President of Development.
+Deborah joined Lutheran Services in America in October 2014 as Vice President of Development.
 In this role, Deborah is responsible for individual, corporate and foundation giving, as well as donor relations and development strategy.
-Prior to joining LSA, Deborah served as Director of Development at George Mason University's College of Visual and Performing Arts in Fairfax, Virginia, where she was responsible for securing and monitoring compliance of $2M in annual support for the College's seven academic disciplines as well for the "Great Performances at Mason," the university's premiere presenting series of national performances, and ARTS by George!, the College's signature annual benefit event.
+Prior to joining Lutheran Services in America, Deborah served as Director of Development at George Mason University's College of Visual and Performing Arts in Fairfax, Virginia, where she was responsible for securing and monitoring compliance of $2M in annual support for the College's seven academic disciplines as well for the "Great Performances at Mason," the university's premiere presenting series of national performances, and ARTS by George!, the College's signature annual benefit event.